 With a small house, you must design your small kitchen to meet your needs and not those of a 12-person dinner party that you might want to host at some point in the future.
 Unless you have enough space in your garden to build an outdoor dining area, most small houses are simply not big enough to accommodate a large group.
 Just hold your big dinners at a community facility, restaurant, or hotel.
 It’s less work and more fun!

-Two of the biggest advantages of choosing to live in a small house is in how it inspires (or forces) you to downsize and simplify your life.
+Two of the biggest advantages of choosing to live in a small house are how it inspires (or forces) you to downsize and simplify your life.
 A small kitchen is part of this equation.
-But its smallness need not be a weakness if it’s well designed.
-And since the cost of buying and maintaining a small house is less than a large one, you should have plenty of money to fix up your small kitchen exactly like you want. 🙂
+But its smallness need not be a weakness if it’s well-designed.
+And since the cost of buying and maintaining a small house is less than a large one, you should have plenty of money to fix up your small kitchen exactly as you want. 🙂